adamkraitman/revert-vsphere-vms/revert-vsphere-vms/README.md

 revert-vsphere-vms

-Ansible playbook to automate the proccess of vm's groups revert snapshot
+Ansible playbook to automate the proccess of virtual machines revert snapshot

 Edit /vars/main.yml in each role to add the follwoing details For example